loldebite/Hello-World/README.md

 # Hello-World
 pretty much self-explanatory wouldnt you say ?
-\nIn the editor, write a bit about yourself.
+In the editor, write a bit about yourself.